splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-salt.rst

      - Description
      - Default value
    * - ``install_auto_instrumentation``
      - Whether to install or manage automatic discovery for Java.
 When set to ``true``, the ``splunk-otel-auto-instrumentation`` deb/rpm package is downloaded and installed from the Collector repository.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+The Java application on the node needs to be started or restarted separately after installation for automatic discovery to take effect.
 To learn more, see :ref:`linux-backend-auto-discovery`.
      - ``false``
    * - ``auto_instrumentation_version``
      - Version of the ``splunk-otel-auto-instrumentation`` package to install, for example, ``0.50.0``.
 The minimum supported version is ``0.48.0``.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+The Java application on the node needs to be started or restarted separately after installation for automatic discovery to take effect.
      - ``latest``
    * - ``auto_instrumentation_ld_so_preload``
-     - By default, the ``/etc/ld.so.preload`` file on the node is configured for the ``/usr/lib/splunk-instrumentation/libsplunk.so`` shared object library provided by the ``splunk-otel-auto-instrumentation`` package and is required for auto instrumentation.
+     - By default, the ``/etc/ld.so.preload`` file on the node is configured for the ``/usr/lib/splunk-instrumentation/libsplunk.so`` shared object library provided by the ``splunk-otel-auto-instrumentation`` package and is required for automatic discovery.
 Configure this variable to include additional library paths, for example, ``/path/to/my.library.so``.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+The Java application on the node needs to be started or restarted separately after installation for automatic discovery to take effect.
      - ``''``
    * - ``auto_instrumentation_java_agent_path``
      - Path to the Splunk OpenTelemetry Java agent.
 The default path is provided by the ``splunk-otel-auto-instrumentation`` package.
 If the path is changed from the default value, the path should be an existing file on the node.
 The specified path is added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+The Java application on the node needs to be started or restarted separately after installation for automatic discovery to take effect.
      - ``/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar``
    * - ``auto_instrumentation_resource_attributes``
      - Configure the OpenTelemetry instrumentation resource attributes, for example, ``deployment.environment=prod``.
 The specified resource attributes are added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+The Java application on the node needs to be started or restarted separately after installation for automatic discovery to take effect.
      - ``''``
    * - ``auto_instrumentation_service_name``
      - Explicitly sets the service name for the instrumented Java application, for example, ``my.service``.
 By default, the service name is automatically derived from the arguments of the Java executable on the node.
 However, if this variable is set to a non-empty value, the value overrides the derived service name and is added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+The Java application on the node needs to be started or restarted separately after installation for automatic discovery to take effect.
      - ``''``
    * - ``auto_instrumentation_generate_service_name``
      - Set to ``false`` to prevent the preloader from setting the ``OTEL_SERVICE_NAME`` environment variable.